MouhibBahri/Blockchain_Course/Foundry_Fundamentals/foundry-smart-contract-lottery/README.md

 ## Lessons Learned

-`openchain.xyz` => a large database of function signatures that helps find the function name from its hex signature
+`openchain.xyz` => a large database of function signatures that helps find the function name from its hex signature.

+`forge coverage --report debug` => ouputs a report of what lines have not been tested yet.
+Add `> coverage.txt` to pipe the ouput to a txt file.

 ## Foundry